 Darren received his Bachelor’s degree from Baylor University and holds a JD degree from Harvard Law School.

 Darren has lived in about a dozen states, enjoys tennis, Tom Ze, and has more iPhone apps that start with the letter “G” than anyone else in his neighborhood.

 Senior Director, Clinical Information Systems

-Steve has published many articles and on clinical computing and was Associate Editor and chapter author of a book regarding computerized patient records.
-He also recently served as a member of the Maryland State Task Force to Study Electronic Health Records.
+Steve has published many articles on clinical computing and was Associate Editor, and chapter author, of a book regarding computerized patient records.
+He has served on a number of Maryland State Task Forces regarding electronic health records.

 Steve received his Bachelor’s degree from Michigan State University, Master’s degrees from the Johns Hopkins University (MLA) and the American University (MS), and completed his doctoral studies at the University of Maryland at Baltimore.

 Steve is a long distance runner, likes to cook, eats chocolate every day, and is a volunteer for the American Red Cross.
 Steve and his wife Lori Joy have three daughters, three granddaughters, and one grandson.

 Dwight is the Chief Technology Officer, responsible for technology and infrastructure supporting Johns Hopkins’ missions of teaching, patient care, and research.
 The gamut of technologies under his charge spans from physical datacenters to common core applications such as email and portals.
 Dwight has a BS in Management Science, Operations Management from Virginia Tech, thus his professional experience is largely technical and previously he led software development teams in the dotcom era.

 Dwight began his career at Hopkins in 2001, providing software engineering, technical leadership, and design in support of the JHED project.
 In the intervening years, Dwight’s responsibilities have progressively increased and he now principally works at the Mt.
 Washington campus.